Alsentar/CDICrud/README.md

 1. Project Overview

 This project is a portfolio web application developed for Casa Del Ingeniero (CDI).
-Its main purpose is to provide a centralized system to track and manage equipment entering the company’s technical workshop.
+Its main purpose is to provide a centralized system to track, manage, and consult equipment entering the company’s technical workshop.

-The application combines informational web pages with a core CRUD-based workshop system, allowing employees to manage workshop records through a web interface connected to a real backend and database.
+The application combines informational web pages with a core CRUD-based workshop system, supporting both internal employees and external clients through clearly separated access flows.

-The project is developed using an agile, sprint-based methodology, with a strong focus on incremental delivery, real-world architecture, and clear separation between frontend and backend responsibilities.
+The project is developed using an agile, sprint-based methodology, with a strong focus on incremental delivery, real-world architecture, and clear separation between frontend, backend, and data layers.

 --------------------------------------------------------------------